Processes

 If you can’t describe what you are doing as a process, you don’t know what you’re doing. — W. Edwards Deming

-Write down processes, take measures and then iterate.
+Write down processes, take measurements and then iterate.
 Speed of iteration beats the quality of iteration.
 The difference between good and great is often an extra round of revision.
 You cannot improve what you cannot measure.
 You cannot improve what you cannot explain.

 There are three kinds of processes.